leifbr/f5certlabs/docs/class2/module12/lab1.rst

 *Q3.
 Why is the* **www\_pool** *still showing up?*

-Because there hasn’t been any client traffic to trigger the inband monitor.
+Because there hasn't been any client traffic to trigger the inband monitor.

 *Q4.
 What is the status of the* **www\_pool** *now?*